hardiksa/torqueOLD/x/claims/spec/04_hooks.md

 ## Governance Hook - Vote Action

-The user votes on a Governance proposal using their Evmos account.
+The user votes on a Governance proposal using their Torque account.
 Once the vote is successfully included, the claimable amount corresponding to the vote action is transferred to the user address:

 1. The user submits a `MsgVote`.
 2. Begin claiming process for the `ActionVote`.